Tahir6946/BYECS-Phytoplankton-Ecological-States/README.md

 **Manuscript citation:** To be added after publication.

-**Zenodo DOI:** Zenodo DOI: 10.5281/zenodo.22241189
+**Zenodo DOI:** 10.5281/zenodo.22241189

 ## Code availability statement

-The analysis and figure-generation code supporting this study is publicly available through this repository.
-A versioned archival copy will also be deposited on Zenodo and assigned a DOI.
+The analysis and figure-generation code supporting this study is publicly available through this repository and is archived on Zenodo (DOI: 10.5281/zenodo.22241189).